Giuseppe Farina: Early years

 Born in Turin, Farina was the son of Giovanni Carlo Farina (1884–1957) who founded the Stabilimenti Farina coachbuilder.
 He began driving a two-cylinder Temperino, at the age of just nine.
 Farina became a Doctor of Political Science (although some sources say engineering); he also excelled at skiing, football and athletics.
-He cut short a career as a cavalry officer with the Italian army to fulfill a different ambition: motor racing.
+He cut short a career as a cavalry officer with the Italian army to fulfil a different ambition: motor racing.

 While still at university Farina purchased his first car, a second-hand Alfa Romeo, and ran it in the 1925 Aosta-Gran San Bernardo Hillclimb.
 While trying to beat his father, he crashed, breaking his shoulder and receiving facial cuts, establishing a trend that continued throughout his crash-prone career.
 His father finished fourth.

 During the 1933 and 1934 seasons Farina returned to the sport, racing Maseratis and Alfa Romeos for Gino Rovere and Scuderia Subalpina, and began a friendship with Italian racing legend Tazio Nuvolari.
 It was Nuvolari who to some extent, guided Farina's early career.
 In 1935, he raced for the factory Maserati team, showing enough promise to impress Enzo Ferrari, who recruited him to drive for Scuderia Ferrari, the team that ran the works-supported Alfa Romeos.
 It was in an Alfa Romeo 8C that he finished second in the Mille Miglia, after driving through the night without lights.
+Farina also raced in the U.S., driving for Alfa Romeo in the American Automobile Association-sanctioned Vanderbilt Cups of 1936 and 1937.
 He became a Grand Prix winner when he won the 1937 Grand Prix of Naples.